IRS Audits and Examinations

 If you've received an IRS audit notice, don't wait to take action.
 Call Mike Habib, EA today.
 With years of experience as a federally IRS licensed enrolled agent, Mike can serve as your IRS audit representative and ensure that there is someone looking out for you every step of the way during the audit process.

 The IRS has a huge team of agents, group managers, territory managers, area managers and many, many more beside the powerful government on their side.
 Mike can help level the playing field with his expertise and experience and make the difficult audit process a whole lot less stressful.
-To learn more about IRS tax audit representation, call him today at 877-788-2937.About Mike Habib, EA NTPI Fellow®: Dave Ramsey Endorsed ELP
+To learn more about IRS tax audit representation, call him today at 877-788-2937.About Mike Habib, EA NTPI Fellow®: Former Dave Ramsey ELP 2012-2019

 Mike Habib is an IRS licensed Enrolled Agent who can represent you before the IRS for tax audits and examinations in various metro areas such as Los Angeles, Whittier, Pasadena, Glendale, Burbank, Orange County, Riverside, Palm Springs, San Bernardino, Palmdale, Bakersfield, NYC, New York, New Jersey, Chicago, Houston, Phoenix, Philadelphia, San Antonio, San Diego, Dallas, San Jose, Detroit, Jacksonville, Indianapolis, San Francisco, Columbus, Austin, Memphis, Fort Worth, Baltimore, Charlotte, El Paso, Boston, Seattle, Washington DC, Milwaukee, Denver, Louisville, Jefferson, Las Vegas, Reno, Hempstead, Tucson, Nashville, Davidson, Portland, Tucson, Albuquerque, Santa Fe, Anchorage, Atlanta, Long Beach, Fresno, Sacramento, Mesa, Kansas City, Cleveland, Virginia Beach, Omaha, Miami, Oakland, Tulsa, Honolulu, Minneapolis, Pittsburgh, Colorado Springs, Arlington, Wichita, Birmingham, Montgomery, Tampa, Orlando.